PGRjoystick/audioseparator-api/README.md

 - [NVIDIA CUDA Toolkit 11.8](https://developer.nvidia.com/cuda-11-8-0-download-archive) installed
 - [NVIDIA cuDNN](https://developer.nvidia.com/cudnn) installed
 - [FFmpeg](https://www.gyan.dev/ffmpeg/builds/) and [yt-dlp](https://github.com/yt-dlp/yt-dlp) Installed and added to `PATH`
+- **🆕 [Rust](https://rustup.rs/)** - Required for DeepFilterNet noise reduction feature
-- Run the `start.bat` file to complete the setup.
+- Run the `start.bat` (Windows) or `start.sh` (Linux) file to complete the setup.

 ### Compatibility

 Currently, AudioSeparator-API has been tested on Windows 10 with an RTX 3060Ti 8GB GPU and Python 3.10.
-While it has not been tested on other platforms or Python versions, it is possible to modify the dependencies to accommodate other setups.
-At this time, setup scripts are provided for Windows only.
+While it has not been tested on other platforms or Python versions, it is possible to modify the dependencies to accommodate other setups. setup scripts for both Windows and Linux are provided though.

 ## Contributing